-You, as teacher/examiner, must try to lead the candidate into using a variety of tenses a who do not show that they are able to convey past and future meaning cannot be awarded the Satisfactory band or above on Scale (b) (see Table B of the Marking Instructions).
+You, as teacher/examiner, must try to lead the candidate into using a variety of tenses as candidates who do not show that they are able to convey past and future meaning cannot be awarded a mark in the Satisfactory band or above on Scale (b) (see Table B of the Marking Instructions).

-www.papaCambridge.com Candidates may use illustrative material, eg photographs, if this seems appropriate to their topic, are not allowed to use written notes of any kind.
+Candidates may use illustrative material, eg photographs, if this seems appropriate to the are not allowed to use written notes of any kind.